 |Frequency limit||#VI||#OT||VI coverage||VI only sentences||OT once sentences|

 All 5 sites shows similar pattern in every measurement, this give us more confident in our results.
-The most important result here is the number of Vietnamese syllables that are actually used, all 5 sites have about 6000 syllables but when combined we have 7184 unique syllables.
+The most important result here is the number of Vietnamese syllables that were actually used, all 5 sites have about 6000 syllables but when combined we have 7184 unique syllables.
 While the number of syllables is small they cover more than 94% of all tokens used in these articles.

 - Tone-stripped syllables: